A-Fisk/senpro_scraper/README.md

 - Extracts meal planning data from saved HTML files
 - Organizes meal information by date and time
 - Saves data in a structured JSON format using the date as filename
+- Extracts recipe URLs and adds them to calendar event descriptions
 - Creates calendar invites (.ics files) from the meal plan data
 - Web interface for easy use without command line knowledge